 Part A helps cover inpatient hospital stays, home health care, skilled nursing facility and hospice care.

 As long as you have worked in the US for 10 years (40 quarters), you generally get Part A for free.
+However, If you have not worked the full 40 quarters, then you will have a monthly premium to pay.

 If you are already receiving Social Security Benefits, then you will be enrolled automatically and your Medicare will start the first day of the first month you turn 65.